 This setup will get you going, and able to come along on your first club social dive.

-– Mask & (or) Goggles & Nose-clip (Snorker not necessary, but helpful)
+– Mask & (or) Goggles & Nose-clip (Snorker not necessary, but it may be helpful)

 Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold without a wetsuit.

 – 5mm open-cell Wetsuit (optimally custom made)